MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 M&As, and organizations fail &ndash; and pointed out highly practical remedies.

-    - <a name="McDonaldsAnalytics"></a>For the final project, my teammates and I took a look at analytics at McDonald's and its service providers, seeing how advanced number-crunching is done on vast &ndash; _really vast_ &ndash; amounts of data on anything countable, from distribution centers and transportation costs, to daily inventories of beef burgers, chicken nuggets and the uber-popular _Despicable Me_ minion toys...
+    - <a name="McDonaldsAnalytics"></a>For the final project, my teammates and I took a look at Analytics at McDonald's and its service providers, seeing how advanced number-crunching is done on vast &ndash; _really vast_ &ndash; amounts of data on anything countable, from distribution centers and transportation costs, to daily inventories of beef burgers, chicken nuggets and the uber-popular _Despicable Me_ minion toys...